 - Accommodation on campus in a single room

-- Collection from Manchester/Liverpool Airport.
+- Collection from Manchester/Liverpool Airport (or the train stations as specified on the pre-departure webpage).
 Please note that students who arrive outside of the designated dates will have to meet the cost of their transfer to the University.

 - Meal package which provides up to 12 meals each week